Central diabetes insipidus has several causes, including a brain tumor, a brain injury, brain surgery, tuberculosis, and some forms of other diseases.

 The diagnosis is based on urine tests, blood tests, and a water deprivation test.

-People with central diabetes insipidus usually are given the drugs vasopressin or desmopressin as a nasal spray.
+People with central diabetes insipidus usually are given the drugs vasopressin or desmopressin.

-Other disorders that can cause central diabetes insipidus include damage done during surgery on the hypothalamus or pituitary gland; a brain injury, particularly a fracture of the base of the skull; a tumor; sarcoidosis or tuberculosis; an aneurysm (a bulge in the wall of an artery) or blockage in the arteries leading to the brain; some forms of encephalitis or meningitis; and the rare disease Langerhans cell histiocytosis.
+Other disorders that can cause central diabetes insipidus include accidental damage done during surgery on the hypothalamus or pituitary gland; a brain injury, particularly a fracture of the base of the skull; a tumor; sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
+Sarcoidosis usually develops in people aged 20 to 40, most often people... read more or tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more ; an aneurysm (a bulge in the wall of an artery) or blockage in the arteries leading to the brain; some forms of encephalitis or meningitis; and the rare disease Langerhans cell histiocytosis.

-Nephrogenic diabetes insipidus is another type of diabetes insipidus in which there is an adequate amount of vasopressin but abnormalities in the kidneys cause them not to respond to vasopressin (see Nephrogenic Diabetes Insipidus).
+Nephrogenic diabetes insipidus Nephrogenic Diabetes Insipidus In nephrogenic diabetes insipidus, the kidneys produce a large volume of dilute urine because the kidney tubules fail to respond to vasopressin (antidiuretic hormone) and are unable to reabsorb... read more is another type of diabetes insipidus in which there is an adequate amount of vasopressin, but abnormalities in the kidneys cause them not to respond to vasopressin.

-Desmopressin (a longer acting form of vasopressin) may be taken as a nasal spray twice a day or sometimes as a tablet.
+Desmopressin (a longer acting form of vasopressin) may be taken as a nasal spray twice a day or sometimes as a tablet or as an injection under the skin or into a vein (intravenously).
 The dose is adjusted to maintain the body's water balance and a normal urine output.
-Taking too much of these drugs can lead to fluid retention, swelling, and other problems.
+Taking too much vasopressin can lead to fluid retention, swelling, and other problems.
 People with central diabetes insipidus who are undergoing surgery or are unconscious are generally given injections of vasopressin.